Barbiespec/criminal-record/README.md

 2. Identify potential crime hotspots based on data-driven insights.
 3. Enhance proactive crime prevention strategies.
 # Data sourcing
-# Data transformation and cleaning
+## Data transformation and cleaning
 To make our dataset suitable for analysis, we need to clean and transform dataset
+## datasets before cleaning and transformation